ptaconet/modisfast/joss-paper/paper.md

 # Alternatives

 Besides `modisfast`, there are several open-source R packages available for accessing MODIS or VIIRS Land products.
 Table 1 summarizes the main features of these packages.
-A thorough comparison of `modisfast` with these R packages in terms of data access time can be found in the [package documentation](https://ptaconet.github.io/modisfast/articles/perf_comp.html).
+A thorough comparison of `modisfast` with these R packages (including data access time) can be found in the [package documentation](https://ptaconet.github.io/modisfast/articles/perf_comp.html).

 |                                                      |                    `modisfast`                    |                       `appeears`                       |                   `MODIS`                    |                    `MODIStsp`                    |                    `MODIStools`                    |                    `rgee`                     |
 |-----------|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|